jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).
+For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).

 This quickstart is more complex than the others.
-It requires that you configure and run two instances of the JBoss EAP server, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.
+It requires that you configure and run two instances of the ${product.name} server, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

-_NOTE_: If you have not yet configured the JBoss EAP 7 runtime in JBoss Developer Studio, choose `Window`--> `Preferences` --> `Runtime Environment` and click `Add` to configure the following server instances.
+_NOTE_: If you have not yet configured the ${product.name} ${product.version} runtime in JBoss Developer Studio, choose `Window`--> `Preferences` --> `Runtime Environment` and click `Add` to configure the following server instances.

 1. Be sure to import the quickstart into JBoss Developer Studio.
-2. Follow the instructions above to [Clone the EAP7_HOME Directory](#clone-the-eaphome-directory).
+2. Follow the instructions above to [Clone the ${jboss.home.name} Directory](#clone-the-eaphome-directory).
 3. Configure the first server instance in JBoss Developer Studio.
    * In the `Server` tab, right-click and choose `New` --> `Server`.
-   * Under `Select the server type:`, expand `Red Hat JBoss Middleware` and choose `Red Hat JBoss Enterprise Application Platform 7.0`.
+   * Under `Select the server type:`, expand `Red Hat JBoss Middleware` and choose `${product.name.full} ${product.version}.0`.
    * For the `Server name`, enter `EAP7-Server1` and click `Next`.
    * In the `Create a new Server Adapter` dialog, choose `Create a new runtime (next page)` and click `Next`.
    * In the `JBoss Runtime` dialog, enter the following information and then click `Next`.